Jeff-Russ/ror-guides/rails-understand.md

 old ones.
 Migrations also make it easy for multiple developers (who of course have their own local versions of the database in their respective production environments) to coordinate changes and revert them, if needed.

+__One important note on migration files:__ the migration filenames are prepended with a timestamp and when you set up or update your database, all migration file that have not be run will be run __IN ORDER.__ If you make a migration to create a model, share it to fellow developers and then decide to modify the model you __should NOT modify old migration files but instead, make a new one that modifies!__
+Imaging other developers made migrations to modify what you did in the "create" migration.
+This will be run after yours.
+If you modify your original by, for example renaming some field, the other user's migration could have references to things that should exist if you left your migration alone, but now don't.
+So the rule is:

+__Once you run your migrations, don't modify old migration files, make new ones!__

 To sumarize, __migrations__ define the methods executed and repeated to set up your database's schema.
 Their effect on the database are _reversable_.
 They keep